MICHR Postdoctoral Translational Science Program (PTSP)

 Who?

-Any U-M researcher with a doctorate in a biomedical science, engineering, or social science discipline, WSU EACPHS researchers (Offerings may vary for researchers external to U-M. Please contact us to discuss.)
+Any U-M researcher holding a doctoral degree in any science or health-related field, including, but not limited to: the biomedical, behavioral, and social sciences; data science, bioinformatics, and biostatistics; engineering; and health professions such as nursing, pharmacy, public health, and allied health disciplines, WSU EACPHS researchers (Offerings may vary for researchers external to U-M. Please contact us to discuss.)
 Applicants must be US citizens.

 When?